Hancock (film): Possible sequel

 Director Peter Berg said prior to Hancock's release that if the film pulled in as much business as predicted, a sequel, Hancock 2, would likely follow.
 After the film's release on DVD and Blu-ray Disc, actor Will Smith said that there was ongoing discussion about a possible sequel, "The ideas aren't ... developed, but we are building out an entire world; I think people are going to be very surprised at the new world of Hancock."
 In August 2009, Columbia Pictures hired screenwriters Adam Fierro and Glen Mazzara to write the sequel, and the studio planned to bring back the producing team from the original film.
 Charlize Theron confirmed that she would reprise her role, and Berg said to expect a third actor to star as another figure with powers like Smith's and Theron's characters.
 In January 2012, Berg reaffirmed his plans to make the film.
-During a 2020 interview, Theron indicated that she remained interested in a Hancock sequel but admitted there has been no progress to move forward to production.
+During a 2020 interview, Theron indicated that she remained interested in a Hancock sequel but admitted there had been no progress to move forward to production.
+In February 2025, during a surprise appearance on xQc’s Twitch live stream, Will Smith teased the sequel, while stating that Zendaya was being approached for a role.